microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/beta/docs/Microsoft.Graph.Beta.Identity.SignIns.md

 ### [Update-MgBetaPolicyRoleManagementPolicyRule](Update-MgBetaPolicyRoleManagementPolicyRule.md)
 Update a rule defined for a role management policy.
-The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: For more information about rules for Azure AD roles and examples of updating rules, see the following articles:\n+ Overview of rules for Azure AD roles in PIM APIs in Microsoft Graph\n+ Use PIM APIs in Microsoft Graph to update Azure AD rules This API is available in the following national cloud deployments.
+The rule can be one of the following types that are derived from the unifiedRoleManagementPolicyRule object: For more information about rules for Microsoft Entra roles and examples of updating rules, see the following articles:\n+ Overview of rules for Microsoft Entra roles in PIM APIs in Microsoft Graph\n+ Use PIM APIs in Microsoft Graph to update Microsoft Entra ID rules This API is available in the following national cloud deployments.

 ### [Update-MgBetaPolicyServicePrincipalCreationPolicy](Update-MgBetaPolicyServicePrincipalCreationPolicy.md)
 Update the navigation property servicePrincipalCreationPolicies in policies